jimporter/mopack/doc/user/writing.md

 a more complex example taking advantage of [variable interpolation](#variable-interpolation).

-We also explicitly specify a [*usage*](../reference/usage.md).
-A usage, as the name implies, describes how a package should be *used*, e.g. where to find header files, what libraries to link to, etc.
+We also explicitly specify a [*linkage*](../reference/linkage.md).
+A linkage, as the name implies, describes how to *link* to a package, e.g. where to find header files, what libraries to link to, etc.

 ## Other package origins